act-rules/act-rules.github.io/_rules/audio-or-video-avoids-automatically-playing-audio-x0paj4.md

 #### Inapplicable Example 1

-This `video` element audio autoplays for longer than 3 seconds but is `muted`.
+This `video` element's audio autoplays for longer than 3 seconds but is `muted`.

 ```html
 <video autoplay muted>